A Generalized Analytical Framework for the Nonlinear Best-Worst Method: Conclusions and Future Directions

 \section{Conclusions and Future Directions}

-The BWM has emerged as a powerful MCDM tool, widely adopted in real-world applications.
-This study introduces a generalized analytical framework for its nonlinear model, compatible with any scale and any number of DMs.
-The framework derives closed-form solutions for optimal interval-weights, CI and CR, while also identifying the best weight set from all possible solutions.
-In the presence of multiple best/worst criteria, a key modification in the original optimization model ensures the selection of optimal weight sets in which criteria with equal preferences receive the same weights.
-The research advances BWM methodology by enhancing its capability to handle both unique and multiple optimal solutions across all preference values.
+The BWM has emerged as a powerful MCDM technique and is widely adopted in real-world applications.
+This study introduces an analytical framework for its nonlinear model, which is compatible with any scale and any number of DMs.
+The framework derives closed-form solutions for optimal interval-weights, CI, and CR.
+It also identifies the best optimal weight set from the collection of all optimal weight sets.
+Furthermore, it ranks the barriers to energy efficiency in buildings by their criticality.
+This research enhances the model's efficiency in several key aspects.
 By eliminating the need for specialized optimization software, the framework significantly improves computational efficiency.
-It also rectifies previously reported inaccuracies in CI calculations and transforms CR into an effective real-time consistency measure for immediate DM feedback.\\\\ Several important challenges remain unresolved in this research.
-Specifically, analytical solutions for optimal weights have not yet been developed for certain BWM variants, including the Euclidean BWM \cite{kocak2018euclidean} and $\alpha$-FBWM \cite{ratandhara2024alpha}.
+It also rectifies existing inaccuracies in the calculation of CI.
+Additionally, it transforms CR into an input-based consistency indicator, capable of providing immediate feedback to DMs.
+The framework also modifies the original optimization model for cases with multiple best or worst criteria to select the optimal weight sets which assign equal weights to all best criteria and equal weights to all worst criteria.\\\\ A promising future research direction emerging from this work is to derive analytical expressions for optimal weights, CI, and CR for models such as the Euclidean BWM \cite{kocak2018euclidean} and the $\alpha$-FBWM \cite{ratandhara2024alpha} for which such closed-form solutions have not yet been established.
+Developing such frameworks would significantly enhance the applicability and efficiency of these methods.